 - Spills can bake on, so you need to wipe them up quickly and there's often no lip around the edge of the cooktop to contain spills.

-The ceramic glass holds the heat, so you'd need to take care with delicate foods and be careful once it's switched off.
+- The ceramic glass holds heat, so you'd need to take care with delicate foods and be careful once it's switched off.
 Many come with residual-heat warning lights that stay on until the surface reaches a safe temperature.

 Read more in our ceramic cooktop buying guide.